sumonst21/nx/docs/generated/api-node/executors/build.md

 Type: `array[] | string `

-Path to a function which takes a webpack config, context and returns the resulting webpack config
+Path to a function which takes a webpack config, context and returns the resulting webpack config.
+See https://nx.dev/guides/customize-webpack